dfelinto/blender-manual/manual/editors/graph_editor/introduction.rst

 Show Sliders
    A toggle option that shows the value sliders for the channels.
    See the Fig. :ref:`fig-dope-sheet-action`.
-Show Group Colors
-   Display groups and channels with colors matching their corresponding groups.
 AutoMerge Keyframes
    Automatically merge nearby keyframes.
 Show Markers